jdereg/java-util/README.md

 * **UrlInvocationHandler**, **SessionAwareInvocationHandler**, **CookieAwareInvocationHandler** - Use to easily communicate with RESTful JSON servers, especially ones that implement a Java interface that you have access to.

 Version History
+* 1.7.5
+ * Added DateUtilities.
+See description above.
 * 1.7.4
  * Added "res" protocol (resource) to UrlUtilities to allow files from classpath to easily be loaded.
 Useful for testing.
 * 1.7.2